readandprogress/reading.is-a.dev/_posts/2025/2025-10-31-this-is-just-a-website.md

 KISS (Keep It Simple Stupid) is a philosophy I always go back to.
 It's easy to feel allured by the new and shiny.
 It's a trap I often find myself in.
 But in the end I always go back to basics.

 This is [*just*](https://actualwebsite.org/) a website, which so happens to contain posts, memos, and, in the near future, articles.
 In a way, it's like going back to the web's roots, where blogs weren't really a thing.
 There were sites with something akin to them.
 But it wasn't the sole focus.
 To be honest, I quite liked that; it really made them personable and unique. :)

-Thanks for reading!
-I know this isn't the most apt post for Spooky Day, but I've been mulling these thoughts for a while and really wanted to share them.
-I hope you all have a fantastic day regardless if you celebrate!